chen-bioinfo/DualMPNN/README.md

 ## 1. Setup Environment
 a.
 You need to download foldseek implement locally and put it in foldseek diretory.
 It can be downloaded at https://github.com/steineggerlab/foldseek/releases

+You should put the executable file in diretory of DualMPNN below.

     📁 foldseek
     └─ 📁 bin
         └─ 📄 foldseek (This is an executable file, about 700MB)